PongoEngine/haxe-aseprite/README.md

 haxe-aseprite was created for the GitHub GameOff.
 I've tested it for my needs however I would love for this to be feature complete.
 If you have access to aseprite files that break the parser send them my way!

-The goal of this parser is to be concice and framework agnostic while being easily adaptable to its target environment.
+The goal of this parser is to be concice, framework agnostic, and easy to use.

 ## Example Usage
 ```haxe